1NFR4R3D/CANedge2xlsx/README.md

 ```

 ## Executable binares
-The instructions below are for compiling the Python code to a executable binares on Linux.
+The instructions below are for compiling the Python code to a executable binares on Linux.\
-This is not for performance, but for ease of use.
+This is not for performance, but for ease of use.\
-It is worth exploring how to do this on/for Windows
+TODO - It is worth exploring how to do this on/for Windows.
 ### Compilation (for Linux)
 Convert .py to .c using cython
 ```shell